praiseOjay/buster_block_project/docs/slides/Presentation.md

 <img src="image-10.png" width="700"/>

-The graph shows worldwide data of how often a film of a given category is rented, showing which categories are more popular overall — with Sports films leading, and Music being the least popular.
+The graph shows worldwide data of how of ten a film of a category is rented show which category is more popular overall.
+This being Sports films and the least popular being Music

 <br>

 <img src="image-13.png" width="700"/>

-This graph shows how many countries have each category as their number one.
-While Sports dominates in total rentals, Animation appears as the top category in more countries — highlighting that smaller countries may skew results.
+This graph shows the how many countries each country has as its number 1, this shows a change compared to overall by rental but still consistent in the top are still within one place of what they were. the biggest difference is the new category being no countries top but overall is still rented more than categories such as Music and Horror

 <br>